magdaaniol/multiclinsum_tutorial/tutorial/tutorial.md

 The human-aligned LLM judge metric revealed a substantial ~26% improvement in quality.
 This improvement was not captured by BERTScore at showing only a negligible +0.08 point improvement.

-It's clearly not only about the program optimization but also about understanding **your** notion of quality and developing aligned metrics becayse summarization evaluation is a function with three inputs: the original text, the summary, and _you_: what are you looking to find out from the text?
+It's clearly not only about the program optimization but also about understanding **your** notion of quality and developing aligned metrics because summarization evaluation is a function with three inputs: the original text, the summary, and _you_: what are you looking to find out from the text?
 Without operationalizing the task-specific notion of quality, it's next to impossible to observe and measure the progress, beyond discarding totally irrelevant outputs.

 ## Conclusion: The power of human-aligned evaluation

 1.  **Standard metrics are often insufficient** for complex, nuanced tasks, failing to capture what truly matters to human users.
 2.  **Granular human feedback is indispensable** for understanding model deficiencies and guiding metric development.
-A well designed UI for capturing this feedback is an indispensible tool for this.
+A well-designed UI for capturing this feedback is a critical tool.
 3.  **LLM-as-a-Judge metrics, carefully engineered with human insight, can become powerful, human-aligned evaluators.** They can potentially understand the subtle interplay of quality attributes far better than simple rule-based or statistical metrics.

+Although this experiment focused on clinical report summarization, the workflow generalizes to any domain where "quality depends on context", for example in educational content generation, where explanations must balance accuracy and pedagogy or creative writing, marketing copy, and translation tasks, where style, tone, and cultural context define “good” output.
+In all cases the same principles apply: collect task-relevant human feedback, engineer human-aligned metrics, and optimize LLM programs accordingly.
+This systematic approach bridges the gap between automated evaluation and real-world utility, ensuring outputs are genuinely aligned with human priorities.

-# References
+## References
 1. Citarella, Alessia Auriemma, et al. "Assessing the effectiveness of ROUGE as unbiased metric in Extractive vs. Abstractive summarization techniques."
 Journal of Computational Science 87 (2025): 102571.
 2. Alexander R. Fabbri, Wojciech Kryściński, Bryan McCann, Caiming Xiong, Richard Socher, Dragomir Radev; SummEval: Re-evaluating Summarization Evaluation.
 Transactions of the Association for Computational Linguistics 2021; 9 391–409. doi: https://doi.org/10.1162/